Oradimi/KanColle-English-Patch-KCCP/README.md

 To Globalnet for the quick updater.\
 To the EN wiki staff and the kc3 staff for providing a good part of the translations.

-To atikabubu, Althea, Dotsidious, TerminaHeart, LeftistTachyon\
-and all the others in the Discord server for regularly suggesting\
+To all the others in the Discord server for regularly suggesting\
 new things to fix or translate in the patch.

 ## Instructions
-*(Please refer to the instructions in the #how-to-play-kc channel of the* *[Discord server](https://discord.gg/krMeMKB)* *instead if you're new to the game)*
+Please refer to the instructions in the #how-to-play-kc channel of the [Discord server](https://discord.gg/krMeMKB).\
+Whether you are new or not, you can also check out the [video guide](https://www.youtube.com/watch?v=XjG6kRgm9qc)\
+that covers everything you need to know.\
+If you don't want to use the video, proceed with the instructions below.

+##### Prerequisites

 You need KCCacheProxy set up to install this mod!\
 Get into the Discord server, or follow this guide below to install it.
 I recommend going with Option B.\